Last updated: June 14, 2017

 What’s The Problem?

-Using abbreviations on your page, with no explanations of what they mean, are like a puzzle to your readers.
+Using abbreviations and acronyms on your page, with no explanations of what they mean, are like a puzzle to your readers.

-They don’t understand what the abbreviations stand for unless you provide it.
+They don’t understand what the abbreviation/acronym stand for unless you provide it.

-Don’t assume your readers already know what the abbreviation means because you explained the abbreviation on another page on your site.
+Don’t assume your readers already know what the abbreviation/acronym means because you included the explanation on another page on your site.

 The reader may have landed on your page from a link on another site, or an entirely different page on your site.

-The first time you use an abbreviation on a page, explain what it means.
-You don’t have to include the explanation for additional instances of that abbreviation.
+The first time you use an abbreviation or acronym on a page, explain what it means.
+You don’t have to include the explanation for additional instances of that abbreviation/acronym.

 Here’s an example: